FAB1150/ESP32_fan_control/README.md

   ```
 * Now flash the code to the ESP32.
 This also lets you know if you made any mistakes in the fan curve configuration!
 If you have difficulty flashing to the ESP32 and you did everything follow [this tutorial][link6] tells you to do, try holding the BOOT button on the ESP32 while it is flashing.
 Your finger might hate you ;)
 * With the ESP32 still connected, in the IDE go to tools > Serial Monitor.
 Select Baud 115200 and you'll see a flow of numbers!
+* Open [this website][link7] and keep it open in a tab, it's the calculator for the values we'll put in the code.
 * Get some water in a pot on a stove, and some water from the fridge with ice in it.
 We want three reference points at 100C, 0C and...
-36C, your body temp
+36C, your body temperature!
+* Now you want to submerge the probe in the boiling water, and read the resistance value in the serial monitor.
+Don't put the probe too far down or you'll read the temperature of the metal and your reading won't be accurate!
+Wait for the resistance value to stabilize but be quick, you don't want to ruin your thermistor.
+Take note of the value somewhere.
+* Do the same in the ice water, after you're fairly sure the temperature stabilized at 0C, note that value down too, and now stick the probe into your mouth.
+If you have a thermometer here use it, to get a more precise reading. put the probe in the same spot where you took your temperature with the thermometer!
+* As you might have guessed, this is more of an art than a science (if you don't have calibrated temperature references, of course).
+After some messing around, you'll know you got it right!
+* Go back to [the website][link7]

 \#todo